Carl Fallberg: Hanna-Barbera

 From 1972 through 1981, Carl worked as a storyman and story director on the Hanna-Barbera cartoon television shows: Josie and the Pussycats in Outer Space, Scooby-Doo, Butch Cassidy and the Sundance Kids, Wheelie and the Chopper Bunch, The All-New Popeye Hour, Laugh-a-Lympics, The Three Robonic Stooges and The Kwicky Koala Show.
 Carl also wrote for the Hanna-Barbera comic books of: The Flintstones, Yogi Bear, Huckleberry Hound, and The Jetsons.

 Warner Bros.

 From 1953 through the early 1970s, Carl wrote for the Warner Bros.
-Animation characters of Bugs Bunny, Daffy Duck, Mary Jane & Sniffles, and Speedy Gonzales, and was story director for Yosemite Sam, Daffy Duck and Speedy Gonzales.
-Also in this time period, Fallberg wandered back into animation working on the Warner Bros.
+Animation characters of Bugs Bunny, Daffy Duck, Mary Jane & Sniffles, and Speedy Gonzales, and was story director for Yosemite Sam, Daffy Duck, and Speedy Gonzales.
+During this time, Fallberg also worked on the Warner Bros.
 Speedy and Daffy Show.

 Other cartoon comic books

-His work for MGM comic books included The Addams Family, Tom & Jerry, Droopy, and Screwy Squirrel, and Mr. Magoo for UPA, and The Pink Panther and The Inspector for DePatie-Freleng.
+His work for MGM comic books included The Addams Family, Tom & Jerry, Droopy, and Screwy Squirrel, as well as Mr. Magoo for UPA, and The Pink Panther and The Inspector for DePatie-Freleng.
 For Walter Lantz, Carl wrote Woody Woodpecker, Andy Panda, Chilly Willy, and Homer Pigeon comic books.